awslabs/aws-encryption-sdk-specification/changes/2020-07-14_refactor-cmc-spec/change.md

 Before this change,
-the specification of the Cryptographic Materials Cache (CMC) interface gives a only brief explanation of the local CMC:
+the specification of the Cryptographic Materials Cache (CMC) interface gave a only brief explanation of the local CMC:

 > The local CMC is a configurable, in-memory, least recently used (LRU) cache.
 > It provides non-blocking, locking, cache entries per cache identifier.